Barrick Gold signals founder Peter Munk to step down

 Proxy advisory firm Glass Lewis, earlier this year, advised its clients to withhold votes from three directors, as the board does not have a two-thirds level of independence.

-The generous bonus for Thornton was a particular focus of investor discontent, given problems that have plagued Barrick for months, including ballooning capital costs at Pascua-Lama, a mine it was building on the border of Chile and Argentina.
+The generous bonus for Thornton was a particular focus of investor discontent, given problems that have plagued Barrick for months, including ballooning capital costs at its key growth project, Pascua-Lama, a mine it was building on the border of Chile and Argentina.

 Last month, Barrick said it would stop development of Pascua-Lama indefinitely, a surprise reversal on a project that has already cost it more than $5 billion.

-Investors have also taken umbrage with Barrick’s disappointing push into copper through its C$7.3 billion ($7 billion) takeover of Africa-focused Equinox in 2011.
-Sources familiar with the matter have told Reuters that Munk himself played a pivotal role in pushing for the deal.
+Investors have also taken umbrage with Barrick’s disappointing push into copper through its C$7.3 billion ($7 billion) takeover of Africa-focused copper miner Equinox in 2011.
+Several sources familiar with the matter have told Reuters that Munk himself played a pivotal role in pushing for the deal.

+Barrick shares, down 45 percent year to date as of Thursday’s close, were down less than a percent at C$18.88 on the Toronto Stock Exchange on Friday afternoon.

 ($1=$1.05 Canadian)

-Additional reporting by Allison Martell in Toronto and Clara Ferreira Marques in London; editing by Janet Guttsman, Andrew Hay, Peter Galloway and G Crosse
+Reporting by Euan Rocha; editing by Janet Guttsman, Andrew Hay; and Peter Galloway